-Multiple file and directory copy:
+- Multiple file and directory copy: - Let's copy all the files and directories in /usr/ports/palm from your machine to your neighbor's machine using one command (1.4Mb):

+scp -r /usr/ports/palm/ admin@pcN.ws.sanog.org.bt/tmp/.

-- Let's copy all the files and directories in /usr/ports/palm from your machine to your neighbor's machine using one command: - scp -r /usr/ports/palm/\ root@pcN.presanog.org.bt/tmp/. - "-r" for recursively copy - "/tmp/." to place files in your neighbor's /tmp directory.
+- "-r" for recursively copy - "/tmp/." to place files in your neighbor's /tmp directory.

 Now let's use the power of scp some more!
+(Note: we may skip this exercise...)

-Copy a file from one remote machine to another.

-- Let's move /etc/fstab on your left neighbor's machine to /tmp/fstab.copy on your right neighbor's machine using a single command. - scp root@pcLEFT.presanog.org.bt:/etc/fstab \ root@pcRIGHT.presanog.org.bt/tmp/fstab.copy - "\" for newline, not part of the command. - If root password is the same on both you only enter it once. - Did you notice we renamed the file as well?
+- Copy a file from one remote machine to another. - Let's move /etc/fstab on your left neighbor's machine to /tmp/fstab.copy on your right neighbor's machine using a single command. - scp admin@pcLEFT.ws.sanog.org.bt:/etc/fstab \ admin@pcRIGHT.ws.sanog.org.bt/tmp/fstab.copy - "\" for newline, not part of the command. - If admin password is the same on both you only enter it once. - Did you notice we renamed the file as well?